 Florida boating laws are extremely strict.
 Regulations are in place to enforce safety in open waters and help prevent boat and watercraft operator behaviors that can result in fatalities and personal injuries.
 Operators who ignore the posted speed and waste limits, do not pay attention to other traffic on the water, or disobey other navigation rules can be punished by fine or even imprisonment.

 Anyone who has been involved in an accident due to a vessel or watercraft operator’s negligent actions may be entitled to boat injury compensation.
-It is imperative to speak with an experienced boating accident attorney in Florida as quickly as possible following the incident to discuss your options for filing a personal injury claim.
+It is imperative to speak with an experienced boat accident attorney in Florida as quickly as possible following the incident to discuss your options for filing a personal injury claim.